Lockout Tagout and Permit-to-Work: Where Isolation Control Fails

 • thermal energy

 Locks prevent operation of isolation points.
 Tags communicate that work is underway.
+When correctly applied, energy cannot be reintroduced until work is complete.

+But the effectiveness of lockout tagout does not depend on the lock itself.
 It depends on whether the correct energy sources were identified and isolated in the first place.

 How Lockout Tagout Connects to Permit-to-Work

-When a permit is issued the issuer normally confirms that isolations have been applied, the equipment is safe to work on, and hazardous energy sources have been removed or controlled.
+When a permit is issued, the issuer normally confirms that isolations have been applied, the equipment is safe to work on, and hazardous energy sources have been removed or controlled.

 The permit acts as a verification layer on top of the isolation process.
 But that verification only works when the isolation checks are genuine.

-Where Lockout Tagout and Isolation Failures Actually Occur
+Where Isolation Failures Actually Occur

 Most isolation failures do not involve missing locks or incomplete paperwork.
+They occur because the state of the system is misunderstood.

 Several patterns repeat across industries.